blink1073/oct2py/README.rst

 Installation
 ------------
-You must have GNU Octave 3.6 or newer installed and in your PATH.
+You must have GNU Octave 3.6 or newer installed and in your ``PATH``.
 You must have the Numpy and Scipy libraries for Python installed.
 See the installation instructions_ for more details.